Garlic Air Fryer Pork Tenderloin

 What you need

-- Either pork tenderloin, or a small pork loin roast
+- Pork roast- Either pork tenderloin, or a small pork loin roast

-- garlic scape pesto (or your favorite pesto and add garlic)
+- Garlic scape pesto (or your favorite pesto and add garlic, you can also rub the outside with roasted garlic.)

 How to make air fryer pork loin

-- Thoroughly dry pork loin.
+Thoroughly dry pork loin with paper towels.
 Salt and pepper both sides.

-Remove from air fryer and check internal temperature where the meat is thickest.
-Temperature should be 135-140°F. Then let the meat rest for 5-10 minutes, loosely covered with aluminum foil.
-NOTE: USDA suggests cooking all pork to 145°F
+Remove the meat from the air fryer and check the internal temperature where the meat is thickest.
+It should be 135-140°F. Then, let the meat rest for 5-10 minutes, loosely covered with aluminum foil, to let the juices redistribute.
+NOTE: USDA suggests cooking all pork to 145°F.

 Spices that are great on pork